Trade Statistics

 Although trade is a nationally determined policy issue, its impact on California is immense.
 In 2023, California exported to 227 foreign markets.
 Trade offers the opportunity to expand the role of California’s exports.
 In its broadest terms, trade can literally feed the world and raise the living standards of those around us.

 According to the United Nations, global trade hit a record high of $32 trillion in 2022.
-However, trade is expected to slowdown in 2023 due to macroeconomic trends.
-Ongoing inflation, high interest rates, growing public debt, a precarious geopolitical environment, and US-China decoupling are expected to effect global trade in 2023.
+However, trade slowed down in 2023 due to macroeconomic trends.
+Ongoing inflation, high interest rates, growing public debt, a precarious geopolitical environment, and U.S.-China decoupling have affected global trade in 2023.
 While there are some positive factors such as the growth in trade of environmentally friendly goods, improved outlook for major economies, falling shipping costs, and a high demand for services.

 International Activities